David-McKenna/udpPacketManager/README.md

   - dreamBeam
   - lofarantpos

-While we aim to have maximum support for common compilers, during the development of the library we have noted that the LLVM (`clang`) implementation of OpenMP, `libomp` tasks has significant performance benefits as compared to the GCC `libgomp` library bundled with GCC, especially for higher core count machines.
+While we aim to have maximum support for common compilers, during the development of the library we have noted that the LLVM (`clang`) implementation of OpenMP, `libomp`, has significant performance benefits as compared to the GCC `libgomp` library bundled with GCC, especially for higher core count machines.
 As a result, we strongly recommend using a `clang` compiler when using the library for online processing of observations.
 Further details of this behaviour can be found in **[compilers.md](docs/compilers.md)**.

 Building and Installing the Library
 -----------------------------------